-Example: Martin Luther King Jr. (cont')

-- Then he heard a sermon about Gandhi: - "His message was so profound and electrifying that I left the meeting and bought a half-dozen books on Gandhi's life and works" - In reading about Gandhi, he "discovered the method for social reform that I had been seeking" - Chapter 4 concerns his post-graduate study for a Ph.D.: - He continued studying philosophies, including Personalism and Hegel - This continued study helped him to refine his tactics for achieving his goal - By the time he finished his Ph.D., he had "an intellectual understanding" of non-violent resistance, but "no firm determination to organize it in a socially effective situation" - It was another 18 months before he found an opportunity to start using the tactic of non-violent resistance
+Example: Martin Luther King Jr. (cont') Example: Martin Luther King Jr. (cont') Chapter 3 concerns his time studying in a seminary: Then he heard a sermon about Gandhi: He began "a serious intellectual quest for a method to eliminate social evil" "His message was so profound and electrifying that I left the meeting and bought a half-dozen books on Gandhi's life and works" He read many philosophies, theologies and political idealisms: Plato, Aristotle, Rousseau, Hobbes, Bentham, Mill, Locke, Walter In reading about Gandhi, he "discovered the method for social reform that I had been seeking" Rauschenbusch, Karl Marx, Lenin, Nietzsche, Reinhold Niebuhr Chapter 4 concerns his post-graduate study for a Ph.D.: - He found flaws with most of them, but also some good insights - He continued studying philosophies, including Personalism and Hegel Still, he had not found a tactic for achieving his goal that was compatible with his ethics: This continued study helped him to refine his tactics for achieving his goal "During this period [] I thought the only way we could solve our problem of segregation was an armed revolt."
+By the time he finished his Ph.D., he had "an intellectual understanding" of non-violent resistance, but "no firm determination to organize it in a socially effective situation" It was another 18 months before he found an opportunity to start using the tactic of non-violent resistance Motivation, Vocation and Disillusionment 9 Motivation, Vocation and Disillusionment 1 Analysis It took Martin Luther King Jr. more than 10 years to find and start using a tactic to achieve his goal He was proactively searching for a tactic during that time If he had waited passively for inspiration to strike him then: He may not have found any tactic at all 3.
+Becoming disillusioned with a vocation Or perhaps he would have used a different tactic, such as armed revolt (which is unlikely to have been as successful) Waiting passively for inspiration is rarely productive: - Inspiration does not appear in a vacuum Instead, you need input to feed inspiration You can get that input from work (or study) plus analysis